tankalxat34/BlitzSession/README.md

-# tblitz-session
+# BlitzSession

- App for view session statistic in game Tanks Blitz
+This local application can show your session statistic in games Tanks Blitz or WoT Blitz.